Oak Glen Preserve: Botanic Garden

-The 220-acre Southern California Montane Botanic Garden represents a wide range of montane habitats, including ponds, streams, wetlands, oak and pine forests, chaparral, and willow woodlands.
-The garden contains a grove of about ten giant sequoias planted 50–130 years ago by local ranchers, along with some 300 additional sequoias planted by The Wildlands Conservancy in 2003.
-Several of the sequoias were planted by early settler Isaac Ford, who also co-founded the city of Redlands.
-Its themed venues have been expanded over time and are used for education and public events.
-Admission is free, and at its launch the Conservancy aimed to attract about 50,000 children each year.
+The 220-acre Southern California Montane Botanic Garden contains ponds, streams, wetlands, oak and pine forest, chaparral, and willow woodland habitats.
+The garden includes a grove of giant sequoias planted by local ranchers beginning in the late 19th century, along with additional sequoias planted by The Wildlands Conservancy in 2003.
+The botanic garden is used for educational programs and public events.